 Dai-Shihan Ben Froidevaux, 6th dan and All-Europe representative of Seiyo no Shorin-Ryu Karate Kobudo Kai |

-With today's unrest, one might consider carrying self-defense weapons, such as nunchaku.
-Nunchaku can generate tremendous forces when handled by a properly trained martial artist.
-But, the weapon must have sufficient mass, and the martial artist using nunchaku must be able to rapidly accelerate the tool to develop necessary kinetic energy to cause damage.
+With today's unrest, one might consider carrying self-defense weapons such as nunchaku.
+Nunchaku can generate tremendous force when handled properly.
+But, the weapon needs sufficient mass with a well-trained martial artist who can rapidly accelerate the tool to develop necessary kinetic energy to stop an attack.

-Those who train at the Seiyo Hombu start with foam-rubber chuks during bunkai (self-defense) and kumite (sparring), or some train with DIY magazine-chuks (see link in list under the blog title).
+Our students at the Seiyo Hombu usually start with foam-rubber (or magazine) chuks during bunkai (self-defense) and kumite (sparring).
 But even foam-rubber and magazine chuks can generate considerable force when handled correctly.

-We had a father and daughter combo in our dojo some years ago, and was able to film her (about 7 years old) creaming her dad with foam-chuks.
-The father ended hopping up and down on one foot, holding the other foot in his hand, after she had smashed his foot without warning with foam chuks, I asked permission to send the video to America's Funniest Home Videos and told him I would divide the winnings with him because we had a winner - but the father refused.
+We had a father-daughter combo in our dojo some years ago, and I caught her (about 7 years old) creaming her dad with foam-chuks.
+Dad ended up hopping on one foot while massaging the other foot in his hand, after she struck his foot without warning with foam chuks.
+I asked permission to send the video to America's Funniest Home Videos and told him I would divide the winnings - but he refused - which is fine.
+I wasn't interested in the money as much as wanting to share a great video with the public.

 Nunchaku made from two magazines and tape |

 Human bones are strong!
-For instance, a bone can survive a strike of 10,000 joules of kinetic energy (3,700 foot-pounds of force) as long at the strike is perpendicular to the surface.
-Additionally, most bones are padded with soft tissue to adsorb the impact.
+A bone can survive a strike of 10,000 joules of kinetic energy (3,700 foot-pounds of force) as long at the strike is perpendicular to the surface.
+Most bones are padded with soft tissue to adsorb some impact.
 But a strike at an angle of less than 15 degrees can potentially fracture a bone with about 375 joules of kinetic energy (277 foot-pounds of force).
-Keep in mind that each bone in the human body, had different masses and different amounts of padding.
+Keep in mind that each bone in the human body, has different masses and different amounts of padding.

 The impact-force of nunchaku depends on the speed of the nunchaku and surface area of impact.
 The damage to a person depends on how fast that chuk travels, the mass of the chuk, and the surface area the force is applied to.
 In addition, if the surface is soft, such as a stomach, the flesh will absorb considerable amounts of kinetic energy.
 But if the surface is a hard (such as a collar bone with little surrounding flesh) the damage will be greater (Hausel, in prep).